Tractive GPS is the better pet tracker for most owners.

 Will Invoxia still work when T-Mobile shuts down 2G?

-That's a legitimate concern.
-T-Mobile hasn't announced a firm 2G shutdown date in the US, but the network is being deprioritized.
+That’s a legitimate concern.
+T-Mobile hasn’t announced a firm 2G shutdown date in the US, but the network is being deprioritized.
 If 2G coverage in your area degrades further, the Invoxia tracker will lose connectivity.
-Tractive's LTE-M network is future-proof by comparison -- it's part of the 4G/5G infrastructure roadmap.
+Tractive’s 4G LTE network is future-proof by comparison — it’s part of the 4G/5G infrastructure roadmap.

 Are these trackers accurate enough to find a lost pet?

-Tractive is accurate to within about 3-5 meters in open areas.
-In dense tree cover or urban canyons, accuracy can drop to 10-15 meters, but the frequent updates compensate -- you can follow the movement trail.
-Invoxia claims 10-16 feet accuracy, but the 2-minute update gap means you're always chasing a stale location.
+Tractive is strongest in open areas with a clean satellite view.
+In dense tree cover or urban canyons, accuracy can drop, but the frequent updates compensate because you can follow the movement trail.
+Invoxia can show a plausible location, but the slower update gap means you’re often chasing a stale pin.

 What happens if the tracker gets wet in a lake or pool?

-Both trackers are rated for temporary submersion to 1 meter.
-They'll survive a splash, a puddle, or a brief dip.
-GPS signals don't penetrate water, so neither device will update location while submerged.
-Once your pet surfaces, both reconnect within 30 seconds in my testing.
-Don't leave either tracker submerged for extended periods.
+Both trackers are rated for temporary submersion.
+They’ll survive a splash, a puddle, or a brief dip.
+GPS signals don’t penetrate water, so neither device will update location while submerged.
+Once your pet surfaces, both should reacquire a signal.
+Don’t leave either tracker submerged for extended periods.